react-native-community/react-native-template-typescript/README.md

 ### What about Jest?

 Currently this template doesn't cover Jest.
 For more info on the current status check the [open issue](https://github.com/emin93/react-native-template-typescript/issues/1).

+### How will this template affect the React Native CLI workflow?

+The React Native CLI will do everything just as without a template and afterwards overwrite the files with the ones from this template.
+This means you don't have to worry about incompatibility issues with later React Native upgrades.